 If you’re throwing multiple events a year, you probably have a martech stack.
 Salesforce, Marketo, Avalara, Pigeonhole, Stripe, Validar: just a few of the integrations our customers use the most.
 Big or small, everyone has at least a few integrations that are crucial to their events’ success.

-But what if choosing to use those integrations increases your budget again?
+But what if choosing to use those integrations increases your event budget again?

-Whether you go with us or not, we highly recommend opting for a fee structure that covers all of your integrations for a year, no matter how often you use them.
-Because you might find you don’t need one integration as much as you thought, and who knows what amazing new integration might be just over the 2023 horizon!
+Whether you go with us or not, we definitely recommend opting for a fee structure that covers all of your integrations for a year, no matter how often you use them.
+Because you might find you don’t need one integration as much as you thought.
+Plus, who knows what amazing new integration might be just over the horizon!

 Payment gateways are a different animal.
 Most companies allow you to integrate them for free … and then charge a percentage fee.
 Which means one of two things: either you owe them another payment when your event is over, or that fee gets passed down to your customers.
 We’re not big fans of either of those.